 By John Seelenbinder Agilent Marketing Manager, Mobile Measurement FTIR Products

-Figure 1 shows how you can use the Agilent 4300 Handheld FTIR to identify waste polymer material from electronics equipment.
-After measuring the unknown sample, Agilent MicroLab Mobile FTIR software automatically searches the on-board spectral database for the best match.
-It displays the spectrum and identity of the unknown sample, along with the spectrum of its best library match and a numerical value that reflects the quality of the match.
-Full details of this application are freely available in Agilent publication 5991-4122EN.
+Figure 1 shows how the Agilent 4300 FTIR identified scrap polymer material sourced from electronics equipment, using Agilent MicroLab software and polymer libraries.
+The spectrum and identity of the unknown polymer sample is shown, as well as the spectrum of its best library match and a numerical value that reflects the quality of that match.

 Sometimes a positive confirmation of the materials’ identity and quality is needed with a high degree of certainty.
 Fundamentally, this is a different question: “Is this material X… yes or no?”
 A discriminant analysis answers the yes/no question with a known error, giving greater confidence in the answer.
 Figure 2 shows a polymer classification using a partial least squared discriminant analysis.
 Both the cross validation result and the user output of the Agilent Microlab Mobile software are shown.

 Handheld FTIR comes into its own when articles are too big or too expensive to take to the laboratory.
 When it comes to aerospace or automotive components, building materials, solar panels, wind turbines, or large composite parts, having the ability to conduct analysis on-site is invaluable.
 For a detailed discussion of the use of Agilent’s handheld FTIR in the analysis of such materials, refer to Agilent Application Note 5991-4033EN.